trvsdnn/frank/README.md

-Layouts (updated in 0.3!)
+Layouts (updated in 0.3)
 -----------------------------

 Layouts are also simple with Frank.
-By default, just create a `default.haml` (or `.rhtml` etc.), inside the `layouts` folder and include a `yield` statement.
-Views using the layout will be inserted at that point.
+Create a `default.haml` (or `.rhtml`, etc.), in the `layouts` folder, and include a `yield` somewhere therein; views using the layout will be inserted there.

+### Namespacing Layouts
-You can name-space your layouts using folders:
+You can namespace your layouts using folders:

-When rendering a view--`dynamic_folder/blog/a-blog-post.haml`, Frank would first look for the layout `layouts/blog/default.haml`, and if not found use fall back on `layouts/default.haml`
+  * When rendering a view--`dynamic_folder/blog/a-blog-post.haml`,
+  * Frank would first look for the layout `layouts/blog/default.haml`,
+  * and if not found use fall back on `layouts/default.haml`

+### Multiple/No Layouts

-Frank also supports choosing layouts on an view-by-view basis via meta data.
-Just add a meta field called `layout` to the top of the view:
+Frank also supports choosing layouts on a view-by-view basis via meta data.
+Just add a `layout` meta field:

     layout: my_layout.haml
     ---------------------------------------------META
+    %h1 I'm using my_layout.haml instead of default.haml!

 or if you don't want a layout at all:

     layout: nil
     ---------------------------------------------META
+    %h1 No layout here!